dchacke/copy-fragment-link/Readme.md

 # Copy Fragment Link

+Fragment links direct people to specific passages on a page.
+While Safari currently understands such links and highlights the corresponding text, it does not offer a built-in way to *generate* such links.
+That’s where this extension comes in.

 The *Link to Text Fragment* Extension for Safari is broken so I decided to make my own.

-As a bonus, I’m including two new features: copying the *path* to a fragment (eg `/path/to#:~:text=fragment`), and *navigating* to a fragment.
+As a bonus, I’m including two new features: copying the *path* to a fragment (eg `/path/to#:~:text=fragment`) and *navigating* to a fragment.

-Fragment links direct people to specific passages on a page.

 ## Usage